How do I become a Councillor?

 How much time will it take?

-It depends on how much time, effort and commitment individuals are able to give to the role.
-The minimum is likely to be the equivalent of one day per week although some councillors spend considerably more, especially if they have taken on leading roles.
+It depends on how much time, effort and commitment an individual is able to give to the role.
+The minimum is likely to be the equivalent of one day per week although some councillors spend considerably more time on their duties, especially if they have taken leading roles.

 Are there other elections in South Kesteven?